 Credit Sales: The Company offers its own credit card to customers.
-All credit activity is performed by the Company's whollyowned subsidiaries.
+All credit activity is performed by the Company's wholly-owned subsidiaries.
 None of the credit card receivables are secured.
 Finance income is recognized as earned under the interest method and late charges are recognized in the month in which they are assessed, net of provisions for estimated uncollectible amounts.
-The Company evaluates the collectibility of accounts receivable and records an allowance for doubtful accounts based on the aging of accounts and estimates of actual write-offs.
+The Company evaluates the collectability of accounts receivable and records an allowance for doubtful accounts based on the aging of accounts and estimates of actual write-offs.

 Advertising: Advertising costs are expensed in the period in which they are incurred.
-Advertising expense was approximately \$6,406,000, \$6,460,000 and \$6,760,000 for the fiscal years ended January 30, 2010, January 31, 2009 and February 2, 2008, respectively.
+Advertising expense was approximately \$6,663,000, \$6,406,000 and \$6,460,000 for the fiscal years ended January 29, 2011, January 30, 2010 and January 31, 2009, respectively.

 Stock Repurchase Program: In September 2009, the Company retired all of its shares of treasury stock.
 The excess of the purchase price over par value of common stock of approximately \$155.6 million was charged to retained earnings upon retirement of the treasury stock.
-Prior to this retirement, the Company repurchased 2,569 shares at a cost of \$48,811 for fiscal 2009.
-For fiscal 2008, the Company repurchased 198,718 shares for approximately \$2.4 million.
+Prior to this retirement, the Company repurchased 2,569 shares at a cost of \$48,811 for fiscal 2009 and 198,718 shares for approximately \$2.4 million for fiscal 2008.
+For fiscal 2010, the Company purchased and retired 260,000 shares at a cost of \$5.9 million with 442,942 shares remaining in open authorizations.
+In March 2011, subsequent to year-end, the company purchased and retired 110,000 shares for approximately \$2.6 million or an average market price per share of \$23.48.